Wondering where to eat fresh, delicious seafood in Rome?

 This being said, there is one dish we eat in Rome that involves seafood and cheese: pasta with mussels and pecorino (and when in season, fava beans.)

-At the restaurants below, it is all about the seafood...don't come if anyone in your party does not eat seafood!
+At some of the restaurants below, it is all about the seafood...not a great choice if someone in your party does not eat seafood.

-You will likely spend a minimum of 45 Euros per person, not including wine.
+For excellent seafood, expect to spend a minimum of 50-60 Euros per person, not including wine.

 And not that this is a reason to eat there by itself, but it's one of the rare places to eat outside in Rome where you will enjoy a spacious piazza, and almost no traffic whizzing by you.